Strong conservation policies start with community action.

 Advocating for strong conservation policies will help build resilient communities across North Carolina.

-Conservation Trust for North Carolina educates state legislators and members of Congress about the need for increased funding for conservation programs, expanded tax incentives for landowners who donate land or conservation easements, and policies that boost private land conservation.
+CTNC works with lawmakers at the state and federal level to advocate for increased funding for conservation programs, expanded tax incentives for landowners who donate land or conservation easements, and better policies that will protect landowners from forcibly losing ownership of their land.
+Learn more.

 To achieve statewide conservation success, we must work collaboratively.

 We work with members of the N.C.
 General Assembly through Land for Tomorrow, a statewide coalition of leaders and organizations across sectors that have one common goal: increase land and water conservation funding for all of North Carolina's communities.
 It will take all of us to ensure every part of our state is represented, from the mountains to the coast.

 Together, we can raise our voices and tell lawmakers that our land is important and must be protected.